UPDATE: The DC & Marvel Movie Slates from 2014 - 2019 are now COMPLETE!

-The fourth and final comic book movie superhero blockbuster of 2014 is in theaters with Guardians of the Galaxy setting multiple world records for its August opening weekend.
-Now, we can look forward to what the studios will bring in the coming years.
+The fourth and final comic book movie superhero blockbuster of 2014 is finishing its run in theaters with Guardians of the Galaxy setting multiple world records for its August opening and many weekends since.
+Now, we can look forward to what the studios will bring in the coming years, especially after some major recent announcements from DC Entertainment/Warner Bros. and Marvel Studios/Disney.

-Looking ahead has been made easier than ever this year thanks to Marvel Studios continuing to announce release dates further and further into the future (they added six around Comic-Con), and Sony attempting to blow open the Spider-Man movie franchise with a slate of movies that feature other characters as the lead(s).
-Then of course, there’s Twentieth Century Fox who are finally going to bring their Marvel properties to the forefront with annual releases and a “serious” reboot of the Fantastic Four.
-They even announced a followup already.
+Looking ahead has been made easier than ever thanks to the studios developing these comic book properties for film continuing to announce release dates further and further into the future (Marvel added six around Comic-Con), and Sony attempting to blow open the Spider-Man movie franchise with a slate of movies that feature other characters as the lead(s).
+Then of course, there's Twentieth Century Fox who are finally going to bring their Marvel properties to the forefront with annual releases and a "serious" reboot of the Fantastic Four.
+They even announced an FF followup already alongside Deadpool.

-Finally, there’s Warner Bros. and DC Entertainment who are using the followup to 2013′s Man of Steel to launch their own shared cinematic universe, and they just announced 9 additional DC movie release dates yesterday.
-Everyone wants a part of the shared universe pie and everyone is racing to plant their flags for the future.
-As a result, we currently have 30 films scheduled for the next six years, with at least 10 more to be announced in those years as well.
+Finally, there's Warner Bros. and DC Entertainment who are using the followup to 2013's Man of Steel to launch their own shared cinematic universe.
+They announced 9 additional DC movie release dates and just confirmed what they all are.
+Everyone wants a part of the shared universe pie and there's a race to plant tentpoles for the future.
+As a result, we currently have over 40 DC and Marvel branded films scheduled to hit cinemas the next six years, with a few more still unannounced.

 - May 1, 2015 - The Avengers: Age of Ultron